-The following printout is printed with the ZPL ${\sim}WL$ command.
+The following printout is printed with the ZPL ~WL command.

-The regular printout of the configuration status label has some of the printer's network settings such as IP Address, on the lower half of the printout.
+The regular printout of the configuration status label has some of the printer's network settings (such as the printer's IP address) on the lower half of the printout.

-The printer's IP address is needed to identify and configure the printer for operations on your network.
+You will need the printer's IP address to identify and configure the printer for operations on your network.
 See the ZebraNet 10/100 Internal Print Server manual for more information.